Circle.so Pricing 2023: Which Plan Is Best for You?

 It also includes single sign-on integration with platforms like Teachable and MemberSpace.

-While the Basic plan offers enough features to allow you to launch your community, create spaces, and kickstart engagement, it also has some significant limitations:
+While the Basic plan offers a custom domain and enough features to let you launch your community platform, create spaces, and kickstart engagement, it also has some significant limitations:

 • You can only have up to 100 members.